Osteoporosis is the most common bone disease and is often discovered only after a bone fracture or break occurs.

 What is Osteoporosis?

 Your body is constantly replacing bone and the older you are the slower the bone is replaced.
 Osteoporosis is a bone disease that happens when the body loses too much bone or makes too little bone.
-Bones become weak and those with osteoporosis can break bones from a fall.
-Osteoporosis is a common and serious bone disease.
+Bones become weak and those with the condition can break bones from a fall.
+The disease is a common and serious bone disease.

 Do I have Osteoporosis?

 You cannot feel your bones weaken over time so consulting your doctor is the best way to determine if you have Osteoporosis.
 You may have bone loss if you have had other major medical conditions such as Arthritis, Cancer, Stroke, Parkinson’s Disease, Diabetes or Scoliosis.
-Osteoporosis can be determined by a painless x-ray measuring your bone density.
-Symptoms of Osteoporosis can include a loss in height and curvature of the spine.
+The disease can be determined by a painless x-ray measuring your bone density.
+Symptoms can include a loss in height and curvature of the spine.

 Reducing the Risk of Having Osteoporosis